makoto/gtt/README.md

 ## FAQ

-- Why rendering is so slow? => Because it goes through the contract event every time each user hits.
+### Why rendering is so slow?

+Because it goes through the contract event every time each user hits.
 I could add caching layer easily but won't do it during this competition.

-- Why rendering eth transaction history is so much quicker than token history => Because I am cheating by hitting etherscan api.
+### Why rendering eth transaction history is so much quicker than token history

+Because I am cheating by hitting etherscan api.
 Going through block transaction was too slow to be useful.

+### Will your dapp work without bot?

+It probably work.
+May not work on Infura/Metamask env because I wrote everything with synchronous call to web3.

+### Why Bot and Dapp approach?

+I initially tried to do everything via bot but quickly figured many of the features (access to contract events, the avility to write messages asnync using `sendEvent`, persist local variables, etc) were not available by the time I was implementing the feature (some of them were fixed during the competition).
+Rather than trying to spend the whole week debugging, I decided to take the pragmatic approach of building the core feature (charting functions) via Dapp and use Bot to help users navigate the Dapp.

 ## Dev guide